BenGOsborn/Markotplace/README.md

 -   Maybe rebrand the entire app for gamers specifically
 -   Add support for Unity and other game engines that make web apps
 -   Make a blog helping developers to make apps for our site
+-   Make some sort of API for other developers where they can add their own payment option on their server which is embedded on their website

 ## Immediate